-Each year the International Pacific Halibut Commission (IPHC) selects fishing period dates for the commercial Pacific halibut fisheries in each of the IPHC Regulatory Areas.
 The IPHC's practice is to use the same overall commercial fishing period dates for all IPHC Regulatory Areas.
 These dates vary from year to year, but in recent years have allowed commercial fishing to begin sometime in March and end sometime in November for all IPHC Regulatory Areas.

-Additionally restrictive fishing periods are established for IPHC Regulatory Area 2A commercial fishery.
+IPHC Regulatory Area 2A: Non-tribal directed commercial fishery (Derby fishery)